Use Overview

 const Data& tag = msg->header(h_To).param(p_tag);

-Like headers, there is also an overloaded exists method and
+Like headers, there is also an overloaded exists

-an overloaded remove method.
+method.
 For both methods, the argument is

 again the parameter type token.